-Figure 6 shows an example of an Analog Composite I/O board installation in a PDR 100 with two Analog Audio I/O boards.
+Figure 6 shows an example of an Analog Composite I/O board installation in a PDR 100 with two Audio I/O boards instead of an ASPB.
 In the Figure 6, audio clock cable connections are from:

-- Analog Composite I/O Channel A to the RECORD connector on the Analog Audio I/O board in the lowest numbered slot from slot J5 to slot J15. - Analog Composite I/O Channel B to the RECORD connector on the Analog Audio I/O board in the next lowest slot. - PLAY connectors on both Audio I/O boards to any of the system clocks on the RefGen board, or to any board which has system clock connectors (such as the Analog Composite Output board).
+- Analog Composite I/O Channel A to the RECORD connector on the Audio I/O board in the lowest numbered slot from slot J5 to slot J15. - Analog Composite I/O Channel B to the RECORD connector on the Audio I/O board in the next lowest slot. - PLAY connectors on both Audio I/O boards to any of the system clocks on the RefGen board, or to any board which has system clock connectors (such as the Analog Composite Output board).

 Figure 6 is an example only.
-If you have other video boards installed, or add Audio I/O boards,, you will have to determine which video source you want to use for the audio clock signals and make Audio I/O board connection adjustments accordingly.
+If you have other video boards installed, you will have to determine which video source you want to use for the audio clock signals and make Audio I/o board connection adjustments accordingly.